gulamungon/SEQUENS/README.md

 # SEQUENS

-Various code for speaker recogntion.
-The main focus is on "sequence summarizing neural networks" for speaker recognition and the work started during my post-doc research at BUT 2016-2019.
-Funded by SoMoPro.
+This repository contains various code for speaker recogntion.
+The work started with Johan Rohdin's post-doc project "SEQUENce Summarizing neural networks for speaker recognitions, SEQUENS, at Brno University of Technology 2016-2019.
+This code is part of the project that has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie and it is co-financed by the South Moravian Region under grant agreement No. 665860.
-Many members at Speech@BUT and also Themos Stafylakis at Omilia has contributed to this work.
+Sevaral members at Speech@BUT and also Themos Stafylakis at Omilia has contributed to this work.

 Distributed under the Apache license, version 2.0.